Our Senior School teachers are enthusiastic and well-qualified subject specialists.

 our teacher to pupil ratio is 1:9.

-At Highgate, you take ten GCSEs or IGCSEs and are taught in classes of around 20.
-In Year 10, all our pupils start: Biology, Chemistry, English Language and English Literature, Mathematics, a modern foreign language, and Physics.
+At Highgate, you take ten GCSEs or IGCSEs in class sizes of up to 24.
+In Year 9, pupils start Chemistry, Biology and Physics, and in Year 10, pupils start English Language and English Literature, Mathematics and a modern foreign language.

-Three additional GCSE or IGCSE subjects are taken from: Art, Classical Civilisation, Computer Science, Design Technology and Engineering, Drama, Geography, Greek, History, Latin, a second modern foreign language, and Music.
+Three additional GCSE or IGCSE subjects are taken from: Art, Classical Civilisation, Computer Science, Design Technology and Engineering, Drama, Geography, Greek, History, Latin, a second modern foreign language, Music, Religion and Philosophy.

 NON-EXAMINED COURSES IN YEARS 10 AND 11